 Total time: 25 minutes

-The original Fajita in Tex-Mex cuisine consists of stripped grilled meat with peppers and onions.
+The original Fajita in Tex-Mex cuisine is a flavorful side order of veggies with strip steaks.
 This recipe is a vegan version of that.
 Peppers, oregano, onions, and cumin draw each other rich flavor and take on the spices and oil you cooked them in.

 You can serve the Fajita veggies alongside burritos or as their filling.
 If you want to save the dish for later consumption, put any leftovers in an airtight container and store them in a fridge for up to 2-3 days.